Top 10 productivity hacks for women over 50

 5. Write Affirmations That Feel Like You

 I used to think affirmations were cheesy.
-But then I started writing ones in my own voice—and they clicked.
+But then I rewrote them in my own voice — and now they actually help.

-Here are a few on sticky notes near my desk:
+Here are a few taped to my desk:

 • “Five focused minutes is all I need to begin.”